 How to Use Dried Morels

 Dried morels can be quickly and easily reconstituted.
 Put the dried morels in a small bowl or large measuring cup.
 Add enough boiling hot water to cover the mushrooms.
 Let them sit until the mushrooms are soft and pliable, at least 15 minutes (30 is better).
 Don't throw the soaking water out!
-It is full of flavor—perfect for a risotto, pasta sauce, or to augment the broth in a mushroom-containing soup.
+It is full of flavor—perfect for risotto, pasta sauce, or to augment the broth in a mushroom-containing soup.

 Fake Morels and Foraging Safety